how to select the perfect sleeping bag?

 Step 3: which rating to look at?

 Right, so you decided on the temperature rating, but why are there different temperatures mentioned on the sleeping bag?
-It is basically an indication between which temperatures you might expect to sleep comfortably.
+It is basically an indication of which temperatures you might expect to sleep comfortably.

 To find out which rating to look at, you need to analyse what kind of sleeper you are.